Alojzije Mišić: World War II

 In 1940 and early 1941, Hungary, Romania, and Bulgaria all agreed to adhere to the Tripartite Pact and thus join the Axis.
 Hitler then pressured Yugoslavia to join as well.
 The Regent, Prince Paul, yielded to this pressure and declared Yugoslavia's accession to the Pact on 25 March 1941.
 This move was highly unpopular with the Serb-dominated officer corps of the military and some segments of the public: a large part of the Serbian population, as well as liberals and Communists.
-Military officers (mainly Serbs) executed a coup d'état on 27 March 1941, and forced the Regent to resign, while King Peter II, though only 17, was declared of age.
-Upon hearing news of the coup in Yugoslavia, on 27 March Hitler issued a directive, which called for Yugoslavia to be treated as a hostile state.
+Military officers (mainly Serbs) executed a coup d'état on 27 March 1941 and forced the Regent to resign, while King Peter II, though only 17, was declared of age.
+Upon hearing news of the coup in Yugoslavia, on 27 March, Hitler issued a directive, which called for Yugoslavia to be treated as a hostile state.
 The Germans started an invasion with air assault on Belgrade on 6 April.
 The same day, Italians started the bombardment of Mostar that lasted for several days, damaging buildings and the Catholic church.

 On 10 April 1941, the two Axis Powers, Germany and Italy, established its puppet Independent State of Croatia (NDH), which was divided by the demarcation line between Germany and Italy.
-The dioceses of Mostar-Duvno and Trebinje-Mrkan fell completely under the Italian zone of influence.
+The dioceses of Mostar-Duvno and Trebinje-Mrkan fell entirely under the Italian zone of influence.
 The same day, there were clashes between Ustaša supporters and Yugoslav troops in Mostar, the former taking control of the city.
 The remnants of the Yugoslav army, commanded by General Janković, took control of the hill above the Bishop's Ordinariate and opened fire using cannons and machine guns.
-They also managed to get through Ilići and Cim, destructing 138 Catholic houses and murdering eight people.
-Tomasevich writes that after pro-Ustashe rebel soldiers captured Iliči, the army recaptured it, taking some prisoners to Mostar, who they released the next day.
-Ustashe documents claimed 85 houses burned and 6 people killed, numbers which were later dubiously inflated.
+They also managed to get through Ilići and Cim, destroying 138 Catholic houses and murdering eight people.
+Tomasevich writes that after pro-Ustashe rebel soldiers captured Iliči, the army recaptured it, taking some prisoners to Mostar, whom they released the next day.
+Ustaše documents claimed 85 houses burned and 6 people killed, numbers which were later dubiously inflated.

-In order to calm the situation and avoid further destruction and massacres, Mišić urged Franciscan Leo Petrović and a prominent lawyer Cvitan Spužević to arrange peace talks with General Janković.
-The catastrophe was avoided and Janković compensated for the damage from the military's budget.
-The Yugoslav army left the city and the Italian army took control on 16 April.
-The Italians managed the city until 28 April, when they transferred the control to the newly established Ustaše government of NDH.
+To calm the situation and avoid further destruction and massacres, Mišić urged Franciscan Leo Petrović and a prominent lawyer Cvitan Spužević to arrange peace talks with General Janković.
+The catastrophe was avoided, and Janković compensated for the damage from the military's budget.
+The Yugoslav army left the city, and the Italian army took control on 16 April.
+The Italians managed the town until 28 April, when they transferred power to the newly established Ustaše government of NDH.
 However, the Yugoslav army on their way to Čapljina from Bileća, committed atrocities against the Croat population in Čapljina, Zavala, Ravno, Hutovo and Gabela, murdering around 20 people.
 The atrocities were also committed in Ljubuški and Seonica near Tomislavgrad, with three people dead.
-Contrary to these claims, Tomasevich notes that contemporary pro-Ustashe newspapers mentioned no massacres, just battles between the army and forces who switched to the Ustashe side.
-Only more than a year later did Ustashe propaganda claim such crimes.
+Contrary to these claims, Tomasevich notes that contemporary pro-Ustaše newspapers mentioned no massacres, just battles between the army and forces who switched to the Ustaše side.
+Only more than a year later did Ustaše propaganda claim such crimes.